amorgianio/cat-app/README.md

 - **Rich breed information** including origin, temperament, and characteristics

 ### ✅ **View 3: Favorites** (`/favorites`)
 - **Persistent favorites** using localStorage with date tracking
+- **Auto-updating UI** with React Context for shared state management
 - **Remove functionality** with confirmation dialogs and bulk operations
 - **Chronological sorting** (newest first) with empty state handling
 - **Direct links** to cat details from favoritesdex Engineering Challenge

 A modern, enterprise-grade React application built with **TypeScript**, **React 18**, **Material UI v6+**, and comprehensive testing suite.
-This solution implements all challenge requirements with performance optimizations, security features, and 85 comprehensive tests.
+This solution implements all challenge requirements with performance optimizations, security features, React Context for state management, and 95 comprehensive tests.

 ## 🚀 Quick Start